Hyperentangled Time-bin and Polarization Quantum Key Distribution: Results

-We implemented an in-lab simulation of this Doppler shift by moving smoothly varying a piezo-actuated translation stage that controlled the position of the pump's right-angle prism, using the same distance-vs-time profile as in Fig. \ref{Doppfigexplan}a.
-To keep this Doppler shift (and any other time-varying phase shifts) from adversely affecting the protocol's performance, we developed a phase stabilization system that uses a classical laser beam and proportional-integral feedback to track the path-length difference of the ground interferometer so it matches that of the emitted time bins throughout the pass (see Appendix \ref{stab} for more information).
-As seen in Fig. \ref{HEQKDdoppler}a, QKD is not possible without such phase stabilization because the QBER in some bases is too high, even though other bases are unaffected by the Doppler shift since their basis states, e.g., polarization, are time-bin phase insensitive.
-QBER in some bases starts high at Time = 0 s because there was no initial phase calibration done for this particular dataset.
+We implemented an in-lab emulation of this Doppler shift by smoothly moving a piezo-actuated translation stage that controlled the position of the pump's right-angle prism, using the same distance-versus-time profile as in Fig. \ref{Doppfigexplan}a.
+To keep this Doppler shift (and any other time-varying phase shifts, e.g., from local vibrations on the transmitting satellite) from adversely affecting the protocol's performance, we developed a phase-stabilization system that uses a classical laser beam and proportional-integral feedback to track the path-length difference of the ground interferometer, so it matches that of the emitted time bins throughout the pass (see Appendix \ref{stab} for more information).
+As seen in Fig. \ref{HEQKDdoppler}a, QKD using time bins is not possible without such phase stabilization because the QBER in some bases is too high, even though other bases (specifically, bases 1 and 3) are unaffected by the Doppler shift (since their basis states, e.g., polarization, are time-bin phase insensitive).
+QBER in some bases, e.g., Alice and Bob both chose basis 4, starts high at Time = 0 s because there was no initial time-bin phase calibration done for this dataset.
 Fig. \ref{HEQKDdoppler}b shows the performance of HEQKD while a lab-simulated Doppler shift was occurring, with initial phase calibration done and the phase stabilization activated.

-During the Doppler shift the QBER was held stable to $<1\%$ standard deviation.
-Since the quantum signal and classical-phase-stabilization pulses co-propagate with one another, we expect nearly all of the potential phase drift caused by satellite motion and vibration, to be common-mode except for phase drifts in the ground station analyzer.
-Therefore, we would expect similar performance of our lab-based phase stabilization system in an actual space-to-earth implementation.
+During the Doppler shift the QBER was held stable to a standard deviation $<1\%$.
+Since the quantum signal and classical-phase-stabilization pulses co-propagate with one another, we expect nearly all the potential phase drift caused by satellite motion and vibration to be common-mode except for phase drifts in the ground station analyzer.
+Therefore, we would expect similar performance of our lab-based phase stabilization system in an actual space-to-Earth implementation.